Node-RED 0.20 is now available to install.

 It is now possible to define environment variables in a subflow.
 These are values that any node in the subflow can then reference in the same way as they can normal environment variables:

-• by setting a node property to $(ENV_VAR_NAME)
+- by setting a node property to

-• by choosing the env type in a typedInput
+type in a typedInput - by using

-• by using env.get('ENV_VAR_NAME') in a Function node
+in a Function node

 These properties can be set on the Subflow template, but also on individual instances of the subflow.
 That means you can design a subflow that can be customised on a per-instance basis.
 Unlike the process-wide environment variables which can only be Strings, the env vars defined on a subflow can be multiple types - string, number, boolean, JSON, Buffer or even a reference to another env-var.
 This last option means you can create composite env-vars made up of other env vars… and oh my just think of the possibilities.

 When a flow references an environment variable, if it is not defined on the subflow (or the subflow containing the subflow, or the subflow containing that subflow… and so on), it will fallback to the process-wide environment variables.
-If it isn’t set there either, it will return an empty string "" - not undefined.
+If it isn’t set there either, it will return an empty string ""

 Adding env vars to a Subflow template

-Here an environment variable FOO is defined with the value "red".
+Here an environment variable FOO

 Adding env vars to a Subflow instance

-When editing the subflow instance, the env var table lists the env vars defined on the subflow template.
-In this image you can see FOO is listed.
+is listed.
 Its value can be customised for this instance - if you do customise it, a button appears to the right that lets you revert it back to the value the parent subflow defined.
-You can also add new env vars just for this instance - as shown above with BAR.
+You can also add new env vars just for this instance - as shown above with BAR

 These new subflow features address a lot of common requests and feedback we get about them.
 We think this will make them a much more powerful tool within Node-RED.